jaldridg/ProceduralGen/README.md

 # procedural-gen
 A GUI that generates and displays procedurally generated terrain using the diamond-square generation algorithm.
-It comes with a many features such as custom seeds, different map resolutions, island generation, and a realistic terrain option.
+It comes with a many features such as custom seeds, different map resolutions, island generation, flowing water, and a realistic terrain option.

-This project is in progress
+This project is not finished, but rather at a good stopping point
- - Currently adding rivers/lakes to the terrain

 ## Motivation
 I've played a lot of Minecraft and have always wanted to make my own procedurally generated worlds.